tsfloss/LSTAMP/README.md

 ## Results
 ![ResampleTest](plot.png)

 As can be seen in the above plot, the model is able to come close already after very few epochs.
-Although there's visibly more detail in the target file (more harmonics), this difference seems to be inaudible ben playing back these results.
+Although there's visibly more detail in the target file (more harmonics), this difference seems to be inaudible when playing back these results.